haruosuz/mgen/README.md

 ----------

 Haruo Suzuki (haruo[at]g-language[dot]org)
-Last Update: 2015-11-29
+Last Update: 2015-12-03

 ----------

 # *Mycoplasma genitalium* (mgen) Project
 Project started 2015-11-15.

 A complete genome of *Mycoplasma genitalium* G37 was retrieved from the NCBI FTP site.
-I used R to assess genome features (length, base composition, GC content of the DNA sequence, and local variation in GC content), and obtained a 16S rRNA gene sequence of the genome.
+I used R to assess genome features (length, base composition, GC content of the DNA sequence, and local variation in GC content).

 ## Project directories